chaossocial/meta/money.md

 [governance](/governance) model.
 Hence also the big income bump in January 2023: we transferred the balance of all the donations before 2023 to our official account.
 (Whereas the big income bump in December 2022 is purely from us announcing our new governance model and bank account.)

+**What's with the domain cost?** The table above is built automatically from our bank statements.
+We put EUR 100 flat into our account at our domain registrar's – that's more than the domain costs, and will be good for another year.
+While the leftover money is still technically *ours*, it's not in our bank account, and since this page doesn't have to be up to tax office standards, we decided to leave it like this.